Analysis | The grim overlap of increased turnout and skepticism of the results

-Of those 330 million, about 240 million were eligible to vote: they were citizens over the age of 18 who weren’t constrained from voting because of criminal convictions.
+Of those 330 million, about 240 million were eligible to vote: They were citizens over the age of 18 who weren’t constrained from voting because of criminal convictions.
 That figure comes from the United States Elections Project, which tracks turnout in elections.

 By the end of the day, about 201 million people were registered to vote, according to L2, a political data firm.
 That figure is still a bit hazy, given that there are states in which people can register on Election Day itself.
 For our purposes, though, it will suffice: about 61 percent of the country’s population was able to cast a ballot in the presidential race.